-A California-approved rabies vaccination is a prerequisite for licensing dogs, and it's highly effective as an animal and public health measure.
-Rabies vaccinations are especially important in areas like San Diego County where the potential threat of exposure to rabies from wildlife is a significant concern.
+To become licensed, dogs must have a California-approved rabies vaccination.
+Not only are rabies vaccinations an effective animal and public health measure, they are especially important in San Diego County, where potential exposure to rabies from wildlife is a significant concern.
 The primary rabies vaccination is good for one year.
-The second vaccination is given one year later.
+The second vaccination is administered one year later.
 Subsequent (or booster) vaccinations are valid for one to three years, depending on the recommendation of your veterinary care provider.

-Proof of alteration (i.e. spay/neuter) is not required, but will lower the cost of a dog’s licensing fee by 50% or more.
-Dogs adopted at San Diego Humane Society already come with a free one-year license.
+Proof of alteration (i.e. spay/neuter) is not required for dogs to become licensed, but will lower the cost of a licensing fee by 50% or more when regular fees apply after March 25.
+Dogs adopted from San Diego Humane Society already come with a free one-year license.

 Licensing can be completed online, in person or by mail with the promo code FREELICENSE.
-To complete the license process, or to access information and resources such as low-cost vaccine clinics and spay/neuter services, visit sdhumane.org/license.
+To complete the licensing process, or to access information about low-cost vaccine clinics and spay/neuter services, visit sdhumane.org/license.

 Benefits of Licensing

 - Licensed pets are more likely to be reunited with their owners if they become lost.

 - A license provides proof of a pet’s rabies vaccination and of ownership.

 - Licensed dogs receive a Pet Hub tag, which comes with a QR code that can store phone numbers, medical information and a secondary emergency contact, like a veterinarian.

 - Dog’s with a valid license receive a free ride home by San Diego Humane Society’s Humane Officers if found stray — skipping a trip to the shelter and reducing reclaim fees.